kube-bind/kube-bind/docs/content/usage/integrations/cert-manager.md

 5. **Create a `Certificate` resource** in your consumer cluster.
 The cert-manager in the provider cluster will handle the issuance and management of the TLS certificate.

-!!! note:
+!!! note
-    `my-selfsigned-issuer` must be present in the provider cluster for this example to work.
+        my-selfsigned-issuer must be present in the provider cluster for this example to work.

 ```yaml
 kubectl apply -f - <<EOF